Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/monkey-swarm.md

 abilities_mid:
   - name: "Cacophony"
     desc: " ([[auditory]], [[aura]]);  20 feet.
 The monkeys' awful racket of screeches and howls drowns out other sounds.
-Any creature performing an auditory action in the area must yell over the din, requiring a successful DC 15 Fortitude save or [[Performance]] check to project loudly enough; on a failure, the action is lost."
+Any creature performing an auditory action in the area must yell over the din, requiring a successful DC 15 Fortitude save or [[compendium/skills.md#Performance|Performance]] check to project loudly enough; on a failure, the action is lost."
 abilities_bot:
   - name: "Ransack"
-    desc: "⬺  The swarm rummages through the possessions of a single creature within its space, attempting a [[Thievery]] check against the creature's Reflex DC.
+    desc: "⬺  The swarm rummages through the possessions of a single creature within its space, attempting a [[compendium/skills.md#Thievery|Thievery]] check against the creature's Reflex DC.
 On a success, the monkeys take one random item of negligible Bulk that the creature is wearing but not closely guarding, such as an object in a loosely carried pouch."
   - name: "Swarming Bites"
     desc: "⬻  Each creature in the swarm's space takes 1d8 (1d8) piercing damage (DC 18 basic Reflex save)."